Bosanquet, Ontario: Flora and fauna

 A typical forest in early fall.

 Most of former Bosanquet falls inside the Carolinian Life Zone, a region of temperate deciduous forests that encompasses the east part of North America from the south-eastern U.S. to southern Ontario.
 The term Carolinian Life Zone originally applied only to the Carolinas, but the same species of plants and animals can be found anywhere the term is used, including Ontario.

 It is home to the most diverse assortment of species in Canada.
 Over 2000 plant species and 400 bird species have been recorded.
 Unique to the area, within Canada, are trees like the chestnut and walnut, but Canadian mainstays like maple and oak are prominent as well.

 Today, most of the forest has been cleared to make room for farming; only about 10% remains standing.
 The forest that remains has been isolated into stands of a few dozen acres (a fraction of a square km) each, surrounded by fields and pastures.
-Because of this extensive agriculture, black bears, wolves and about 35 species of plants have been extirpated.
+Because of this extensive agriculture, black bears, eastern wolves and about 35 species of plants have been extirpated.
 The only widespread large mammals remaining are white-tailed deer.